 Cockroaches can live in a hostile environment without water or food for a long period.
 It’s possible to have cockroaches living in the cleanest of homes, and in such situations, they will take cover in the kitchen and more specifically in your dishwasher.
 Most homeowners get frustrated when they find cockroaches in their dishwasher since they are unsure of how to get rid of them.
-The dishwasher is a very delicate location, and it might be very difficult to get rid of cockroaches (call The Exterminators for expert cockroach control Toronto services) without contaminating the dishwasher with toxic chemicals.
+The dishwasher is a very delicate location, and it might be very difficult to get rid of cockroaches (call The Exterminators for cockroach pest control services) without contaminating the dishwasher with toxic chemicals.
 You could also eliminate roaches from your dishwasher using non-toxic methods, and they will disappear completely.